andyst-dev/push_swap-42/README.md

 ### Sorting approach
 - dedicated logic for very small inputs
-- custom handling for 2, 3, 4, and 5 numbers
+- custom handling for 2, 3, 4 and 5 numbers
 - radix-sort-based approach for larger inputs after index normalization

-## Bonus part
-The 42 subject bonus introduces a separate `checker` program.
-This repository is focused on the main `push_swap` program itself.

 ## Build
 Build the project: